glibsonoran/Plush-for-ComfyUI/README.md

    *  With regard to ChatGPT, you can choose to create a new Environment Variable specific to Plush called: `OAI_KEY` and store the API key there, or if you prefer, you can use the OpenAI standard environment variable: `OPENAI_API_KEY`.

    *  Optionally you can create a key for Open-source products in the Environment Variable `LLM_KEY`.
 While Open-source products are generally free to use, some use a key for security and privacy.

+   *  You can also name and create your own user-defined environment variable in Advanced Prompt Enhancer to use with Opensource and Remote models that are not predefined.

    *  Plush looks for the 'OAI_KEY' variable first, if it's not there it looks for 'OPENAI_API_KEY'.
 Using the 'OAI_KEY' variable will allow you to generate a separate key for Plush and track those costs separately if your other OpenAI API apps are using the standard variable.
 Either way you'll need to have at least one of the two enviroment variables defined with a valid active key if you want to use ChatGPT as an inference engine.
 For Open-source products, once you populate 'LLM_KEY' with your key value, it will automatically be applied to all non-ChatGPT connections.
 Enviroment Variables for other supported AI services are shown in the table above.